archaeo-social/mastodon/rules-and-guidelines.md

 Brands must therefore abide by the following rules:

-- use accurage and descriptive CW's hashtags for various kinds of announcements [link to section above],
+- use accurage and descriptive CW's hashtags for various kinds of announcements, as described above,
 - follow smart threading practices, and
 - limit repetitive postings, and in cases where repetitive posting is warranted, keep them within a single thread, and vary the language used in each post so that they are not identical or overly repetitive

 ## Uploaded media

+Uploaded media (i.e. images and videos attached to posts) are automatically backed up through our hosting provider.
+However, archaeo-social is not an archive and you should not assume that anything hosted on archaeo-social servers is preserved for longevity.

 ## Moderated servers